← Back to dashboard

 Northeast Egypt, connecting Red Sea (via Gulf of Suez) to Mediterranean

 The Suez Canal carries around 5.5 mb/d of oil and petroleum products plus significant LNG volumes.
 Red Sea avoidance by commercial tankers has kept Canal transit volumes far below pre-disruption levels since late 2023.
-Cape of Good Hope diversion is now the operating norm for Gulf-to-Europe cargoes, and simultaneous Hormuz disruption has compounded the pressure on European supply chains.
+Cape of Good Hope diversion remains the operating norm for Gulf-to-Europe cargoes.
+Hormuz has been reclosed as of 18 April 2026, meaning both primary Gulf-to-Europe export corridors are now simultaneously blocked.

 EU Impact

 The Sumed pipeline can carry approximately 2.5 mb/d of crude as a bypass but not refined products.
 EU member states have largely adapted sourcing to Atlantic Basin suppliers, but at sustained higher cost.
-A Houthi ceasefire is the necessary condition for Red Sea/Suez recovery; Hormuz normalisation requires a separate political resolution.
+A Houthi ceasefire remains the necessary condition for Red Sea/Suez recovery.

 Normal Conditions